Icelk/moella/README.md

 ```

 There are also builds available for Linux in [Github Actions](https://github.com/Icelk/moella/actions),
-and possibly for other platforms under `Releases` (yet to be determined).
+and for other platforms under `Releases`.

 # Development